HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

   image="p3-chromaticity-big.svg",
   object="p3-chromaticity-big.svg",
-  caption="uv chromaticity of specified display-p3 colors and their fallbacks.", description="This 1976 u’v’ diagram shows the chromaticity of colors (flattened to 2D, so lightness is not shown).
+  caption="uv chromaticity of specified display-p3 colors and their fallbacks.", description="This 1976 u'v' diagram shows the chromaticity of colors (flattened to 2D, so lightness is not shown).
 The outer curved shape represents the spectrum of pure single wavelengths; there are no visible colors outside this.
 The straight line is purple, a mixture of red and violet.
 The smaller, grey, triangle is the sRGB gamut while the larger, darker triangle is the display-p3 gamut.
 The 23 unique display-p3 colors actually in use on the web in 2020 are shown; for each pair of colors the larger circle is the sRGB fallback while the smaller circle is the display-p3 color.
 If it is inside the sRGB gamut, those circles show the correct color.
 Otherwise, a white circle with a red edge indicates out of sRGB-gamut colors.", width=600, height=600
 ) }}